Heritage Park

 Table Chart PROFILE FAQ

-Heritage Park has a diverse workforce with both white and blue collar jobs.
+Heritage Park has a balanced workforce with white and blue collar jobs.
+Manufacturing and industrial sectors are strongly represented.
 The unemployment rate is 1.9%.
-Employment growth over the past year was estimated at 3.3%.

 Frequently Asked Questions - Employment